FACTBOX-Keystone XL dominates US energy, environment agenda

 corrosive to pipeline walls, although there is no conclusive

-of the operations.
-They say Keystone XL will dash hopes for a
+Keystone XL will push back any hopes for a move to more

 PIPELINE POLITICS